PencilTester-01/VulnHubBoxes/LordofTheRoot/ReadMe.md

 ![Optional Text](/LordofTheRoot/_resources/f12668dc4a784b749247e0c64167b257.png)

-I dug around a little bit and decided to run LinPEAS [Link](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) while do digging, I used filezilla to transfer the file.
+I dug around a little bit and decided to run LinPEAS [Link](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) while digging.
+I used filezilla to transfer the file.
 I then ran LinPEAS on the target machine.

 I saw it flagged the kernel version, didn't really need LinPEAS for that, might have been a little overkill.